 Policy for restoration of the Irish language has been a demonstrable failure and should be changed fundamentally.
 The policy of compulsion, introduced with the founding of the new State, and still in force, has been counterproductive.
 Interest in and good-will towards the language flourished in the early 1900s under British rule when there was neither compulsion nor the jobbery associated with the language that emerged after independence.

-As an initial step the compulsory study of Irish should no longer be a requirement at post-primary level.
-Irish language resources should be directed to those students who opt to continue study and resources should be redeployed to improve linguistic abilities in modern European languages…and perhaps Mandarin.
+As an initial step the compulsory study of Irish should no longer be requirement at post-primary level.
+Irish language resources should be directed to those students who opt to continue study and resources should be redeployed to improve linguistic abilities in modern European languages.

 Funding: Contingent Loan System